TeddyTeddy/PrimeNumbers/README.md

-4. This project uses primesieve-python library, which requires g++ installed on your computer https://github.com/kimwalisch/primesieve-python Follow the instructions, and install g++ & the primesieve-python under the active virtual environment:
+4. This project uses primesieve-python library, which requires g++ installed on your computer https://github.com/kimwalisch/primesieve-python Follow the instructions, and install g++ & the primesieve-python under the active virtual environment: sudo apt install g++ python-dev pip install primesieve
-   # Ubuntu/Debian
-   sudo apt install g++ python-dev
-   # Python 3.5 or later
-   pip install primesieve
 5. Using requirements.txt install the other required dependencies
 6. Once 5 is done, at the project root, we need to run: python prime_number_generator.py

 Note that step 6 needs to be done only once.

-How to run the program:
+### How to run the program:

-1. Go to project root in command line, and run: python prime_factors_solution.py
+Go to project root in command line, and run: python prime_factors_solution.py

-It will take about 5-10 secs to load up the necessary data into the variables, after that program is ready for use:
+It will take about 5-10 secs to load up the necessary data into the variables, after that program is ready for use.
+Example:

 Loading prime numbers...
 Give me a number between 2 and 99999989: 823648463